ripperhowls/Posys-Cursors-Improved-by-ripperhowls/README.md

 If you have the possibility, please express your gratitude to him: https://www.paypal.com/paypalme/michieldb

-The main idea of the edited version of the cursor pack is getting rid of redundancy, making cursors seamless, lightweight and fast by removing the arrow rod and color mismatch.
+The main idea of the edited version of the cursor pack is getting rid of redundancy, making cursors seamless, lightweight and fast by removing the arrow rod and colors match.

 Thanks for using and enjoy!